Frequently Asked Questions

 Once we receive the balance for your tour, we will issue a final receipt, together with any relevant information.
 A full Tour Information Pack will then be sent 2-4 weeks before departure – however, please feel free to contact us at any time with any questions you may have.

-Can we pay by Credit card or PayPal?
+Can we pay by Credit card?

 Do you do motorbike hire?

 Yes, we can provide some styles of bike for hire, or point you in the direction of a bike hire company for your preferred bike.
 Please note: some of our routes are not for Harley style bikes so please contact us should you wish to upgrade your bike.